 During the meeting

-- Make sure all evaluators are present and that they have the appropriate speaker or leader’s manual.
+- Make sure all evaluators are present and have the appropriate Evaluation Resource Guide.

 - Verify each speaker’s time and notify the timer if there are any changes.